Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-UmamaheshwarE/README.md

 docker compose up -d
 ```

-### 2. **Build the Code**[After writing the code in controller,mapper,reducer we are building it so that we that we dont have any missing dependecies and errors]
+### 2. **Build the Code**[After writing the code in controller,mapper,reducer we are building it so that  we dont have any missing dependencies and errors]

 Build the code using Maven: